sdsc/sdsc-summer-institute-2022/3.5_high_throughput_computing/DEPENDENCIES.md

 python3 "${HOME}/4pi/python/pi.py" 100000000
 ```

-Now create (or download) a new batch job script that will be used to combine the results from each individual eastimate of Pi.
+Now create (or download) a new batch job script that will be used to combine the results from each individual job's estimate of Pi and compute a summary of the statistics.

 ```
 job_id="$(sbatch ${job_name}.sh | grep -o '[[:digit:]]*')"